Hoyasumii/bee-movie/README.md

 That's Barry!

-...is attempting to land a plane, loaded with people, flowers a
+...is attempting to land a plane, loaded with people, flowers an